SamipPoudel58/nodejs-ts-google-oauth/blog.md

 });
 ```

-This will get rid of the error but you might have noticed the consent screen is stuck, this is because the callback function in our passport.ts file in empty.
+This will get rid of the error but you might have noticed the consent screen is stuck, this is because the callback function in our passport.ts file is empty.

 Inside this callback function we receive data from google about the user, so this is where we can store the user data in our database.